This is No. 3 in the series: #JustKnow, looking at circumventing blocks in deciding what’s best. Others in this series include:

 It is easier to sit in denial with your delusions and pray God will intervene, not realizing he has.
 He gave you common sense and intuition, but you didn’t like how it made you feel.
 This is what true mental illness really is: Following your gut feeling, your gut instinct, through hell because you want to prove you are right, either to yourself or others.
 You sacrifice choosing to do right, in order to avoid pain.
 However, you don’t realize that you have been in pain for a really long time and believed this was how happiness felt. ― Shannon L. Alder

 Here’s the thing…

 When we perceive danger we are hardwired in a way that our intestines react.
-This is a primal connection, between the brain and the gut, that works to keep us safe from predators or other physical threats.
+You might know your gut does this weird thing.
+It’s a primal connection, between the brain and the gut, that works to keep us safe from predators or other physical threats.
 It is part of our fight or flight response (4).
 This is instinct (vs intuition).

 The difference in modern society is that ‘danger’ is perceived from threats other than being eaten alive by a wild beast.
 These modern threats come with forming (and keeping) significant relationships, study, jobs, and financial status.

 Gut sensations are common when stakes are high!
 When people feel they have something great to lose they are often emotionally charged.
 It is easy to confuse emotion with intuition because they can ‘feel it in their gut’.

 Literally, a gut feeling is a ‘visceral emotional reaction to something’ (3).